MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/storage-platform/connected-storage/connected-storage-loading.md

 ---
-title: Use Connected Storage to load data
+title: Loading data with Connected Storage

-description: Learn how to use Connected Storage to load data. ms.assetid: c660a456-fe7d-453a-ae7b-9ecaa2ba0a15 ms.date: 02/27/2018 ms.topic: article
+description: Code examples using Connected Storage to read data by calling ReadAsync or GetAsync. ms.assetid: c660a456-fe7d-453a-ae7b-9ecaa2ba0a15 ms.date: 02/27/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, connected storage ms.localizationpriority: medium
 ---

-# Use Connected Storage to load data
+# Loading data with Connected Storage

 Data is asynchronously read using the `ReadAsync` or `GetAsync` connected storage method.

 ### To load data from Connected Storage

 1. Retrieve a `ConnectedStorageSpace` for the user by calling `GetForUserAsync`.

-    In the XDK example the returned `ConnectedStorageSpace` is being added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.
+    In the XDK example, the returned `ConnectedStorageSpace` is being added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.

 2. Create a `ConnectedStorageContainer` by calling `CreateContainer` on the `ConnectedStorageSpace`.

-3. Retrieve the data by calling `ReadAsync` or `GetAsync` on the `ConnectedStorageContainer`. `ReadAsync` requires you to pass in a buffer while `GetAsync` allocates new buffers to store the data that is read.
+3. Retrieve the data by calling `ReadAsync` or `GetAsync` on the `ConnectedStorageContainer`. `ReadAsync` requires you to pass in a buffer, while `GetAsync` allocates new buffers to store the data that is read.

 ## C++ XDK sample